This post may contain affiliate links. You can view our affiliate disclosure here.

 Data Parameters & Accuracy

-For starters, the Approach R10 measures seven data parameters directly:
+The Approach R10 measures four data parameters directly:

 - Ball speed: the speed of the ball immediately after impact.